Reviews of Tim Cook's first television interview since a battle broke out between Apple and the FBI are mixed.

-New York Times columnist Jim Stewart provides perspective on Apple CEO Tim Cook's response to the government's order for the tech giant help access the iPhone of one of the San Bernardino shooters.
+CNBC's Jim Cramer shares his view on Apple CEO Tim Cook's response to the court order asking the tech company to help the FBI access the iPhone of one of the San Bernardino shooters.
 Cramer weighs in on "the illusion of privacy" in regards to the Apple-FBI battle.

 Rep. Bob Goodlatte, (R) Judiciary Committee chair, discusses how the implication of encrypted technology for both Americans' privacy and security.